Shingles (Herpes Zoster)—Child Care and Schools

 How is it spread?

-The virus in the shingles rash can spread by direct contact to a person who has never been vaccinated or had chicken- pox.
+The virus of the shingles rash can be spread by direct contact to a person who is underimmunized and/or never had chickenpox.
 In this circumstance, the virus will cause chickenpox (not shingles) in that person.

 How do you control it?